 Major Awards for BC First Nations Students

-The First Citizens Fund provides financial assistance to Aboriginal students enrolled in post-secondary education programs.
+The First Citizens Fund provides financial assistance to Indigenous students enrolled in post-secondary education programs.
 Students may qualify for one of the two funding streams: $2,000 (based on financial need) or $700 (if receiving a living allowance from your Nation).

-Aboriginal students with disabilities can also locate supports and awards through the British Columbia Aboriginal Network on Disability Society.
+Indigenous students with disabilities can also locate supports and awards through the British Columbia Aboriginal Network on Disability Society.

 The Urban Spirit Foundation provides secondary and post-secondary scholarships based on need and ability, to persons of Aboriginal descent who are pursuing post-secondary studies in fields that will help meet the specific needs of First Nations, Inuit, or Métis peoples and communities.